 In the 1920s and 1930s they were building some of the newer homes of Lee – including homes on what was then referred to as the Northbrook Estate, opposite the Northbrook Park on Baring Road (see picture below).
 An advert offered the 3 bedroom homes at £725 for leasehold at £875 freehold – stressing the relative proximity of both Grove Park and Lee Stations.
-It was almost certainly part of the land of College Farm, which Running Past will return to in the future.
+It was almost certainly part of the land of College Farm, which Running Past has covered in the past.

 William John (1897) was also extending their area of operation – particularly into Bexley, during the mid to late 1930s they developed sites at